UplinkCoder/metac/README.md

 If it does fail to compile please open an issue

+- NOTE: when you supply the defines `PRINT_BYTECODE=1` and `PRINT_CODE=1` the repl will print the first 24 instructions when evaluating expressions.

 ## Repl modes

 The repl is mostly a development and debugging tool for me